 Income taxes are accounted for under the asset and liability method.
-Deferred tax assets and liabilities are measured using enacted tax rates for each of the jurisdictions in which we operate, and the tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
+Deferred tax assets and liabilities are measured and recorded using the enacted tax rates for each of the jurisdictions in which we operate, and adjusted using the tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
+The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income or expense in the period that includes the enactment date.
 As of June 30, 2018, we remeasured certain deferred tax assets and liabilities based on the tax rates expected to apply in the future.
 We remeasured deferred tax asset and liability balances based on the newly enacted 21% tax rate.
-This resulted in us using a blended 28.06% rate for balances expected to reverse in 2018 and the 21% rate for balances expected to reverse thereafter.
+This resulted in us using a blended 28.06% rate for balances expected to reverse in 2019 and the 21% rate for balances expected to reverse thereafter.
 The amount we recorded from remeasuring our deferred tax balance was \$212,000 and was treated as a discrete expense for the year ended June 30, 2018.

 We record valuation allowances to reduce our deferred tax assets to an amount that we believe is more likely than not to be realized.
-In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will ultimately be realized.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-During the year ended June 30, 2018, there was no change to our valuation allowance.
+In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will ultimately be realized based on whether future taxable income will be generated during the periods in which those temporary differences become deductible.
+During the year ended June 30, 2019, there was no change to our valuation allowance.